Research in the river red gum parks

 Find out more about this grazing study

-Ecological thinning trial public environment report
+Ecological thinning trial

 In accordance with section 98(c) of the Australian Environment Protection and Biodiversity Conservation Act 1999, a revised Public Environment Report for a proposed ecological thinning trial in the NSW Murray Valley National Park (Millewa precinct) has been submitted to the Australian Department of the Environment for their approval.